Dialpad is a well-known business phone system, but it’s not the right choice for everyone. Some businesses look for other options for many reasons.

 For the entry-level option, Ooma Office’s Essentials plan is slightly cheaper than Dialpad’s at $19.95.
 This makes Ooma Office the more affordable choice for small teams looking for a basic plan.

 At the mid-tier level, the pricing is almost identical.
-Dialpad’s plan costs $35 per user each month, while Ooma Office’s Pro plan is $24.95.
+Dialpad’s plan costs $35 per user per month, while Ooma Office’s Pro plan is $24.95.
 The small difference might not matter much, so it comes down to which provider offers the features you need.

 The Verdict